 When Disneyland announced its reopening plans, they let everyone know that they would operate on a reservation system.
 Immediately, guests of Disneyland were left to wonder if they would be able to secure a reservation.

-Disneyland Reservations – What To Know Before Reservations Open
+Disneyland Park Reservations Need To Know

 What about tickets on layaway through Disney or Get Away Today?